 Trauma kits are meant to deal with major injuries, typically life-threatening, and to keep someone alive until expert medical care can be reached.

 A hospital and/or doctor is most likely needed.

-First Aid Kits are intended to deal with very basic, and superficial wounds, like your every day cuts and scrapes.
+what's in a First Aid Kit?
+First Aid Kits are intended to deal with very basic, and superficial wounds, like your everyday cuts and scrapes.